Investment Licence - MiFID

 MIFID or Markets in Financial Instrument Directive is the EU's legislation that regulates firms who provide services to clients involved with 'financial instruments, such as shares, bonds, units in collective investment schemes and derivatives, and the venues such instruments are traded.
 MIFID II came into force on 3 January 2018.

 MiFID replaces the Markets in Financial Instruments Directive 2004/39/EC (MiFID 1), which in turn replaced the Investment Services Directive (ISD).
 MiFID is complemented by Regulation (EU) No. 600/2014 on markets in financial instruments (‘MiFIR’).

-(1) Dealing on own account (Dealer License) - this license is equivalent to "market-making" and involves position-taking which includes in the conclusion of the transaction in financial instruments.
+(1) Dealing on own account (Dealer Licence) - This licence is equivalent to "market-making" and involves position-taking which includes the conclusion of the transaction in financial instruments.

-(2) Matched Principle (Intermediary License) - also known as STP/straight-through processing involves client trades being hedged with an equal transaction with a liquidity provider.
+(2) Matched Principle (Intermediary Licence) - also known as STP/straight-through processing involves client trades being hedged with an equal transaction with a liquidity provider.

-(3) Restricted Broker license - This is an introducer or referral type of license, permitting firms to conduct sales and marketing but not being able to hold client funds.
+(3) Restricted Broker licence - This is an introducer or referral type of licence, permitting firms to conduct sales and marketing but not being able to hold client funds.

 Initial Capital Requirement

 1. Dealing on own account licence (dealer licence) - EUR 730,000

 2. Matched Principle licence - EUR 125,000